javaBin/sleepingPillCore/README.md

 ## Cloud tips and tricks :)

+### Downloading a dump of the database
+You can use postgres pg_dump to download the sleepingpill database.
+You need to open for access to the database.
+Login to the aws console, locate the security group for the rds instance and add an inbound rule for your ip.
+Run: pg_dump -h <dbserver> --username <dbUser> --dbname <dbname> --format custom --blobs --verbose >filename.backup

+You can find the values for dbserver,dbuser,dbname and dbpassword in the app property file (as described below).
+Please remember to delete your custom inbound rule from the security group after you are done :)

 ### SSH to the instance

 You need the ssh key.
 Get the private and public key (`javabin` and `javabin.pub`) from someone who have them already, and place them in `~/.ssh`